Debating About Serving Alcohol at Art Events

 Getting Caught: Big events, crowded studios, and noise complaints will be ways that you draw attention to your illegal alcohol serving.
 If you are known for having that party vibe in your space, you may want to slow down.

-Legalities: Different states have different laws and rules about permits If you still have questions, the Department of Public Safety is where you want to look for links to the laws, forms for permits and other helpful information.
-For my MN artists the link is here.
+Legalities: Different states have different laws and rules about permits If you still have questions, the Department of Public Safety is where you want to look for links to the laws, forms for permits, and other helpful information.

 Making a Decision to Serve: Really observe if people are coming and enjoying the studio experience or if they are mooching off free wine.
-If its fun and part of the open studio camaraderie, then be willing to suffer the consequences if the worst case scenario happened and you are caught.
+If it’s fun and part of the open studio camaraderie, then be willing to suffer the consequences of the worst-case scenario happened and you are caught.

 If you want to do this right, ask yourself if you are willing to pay for the permits, and insurance, costs of a bartender, etc. to continue to legally serve.